monicalaura/city-at-a-glance/README.md

 - **Timezone:** Know the timezone of the city for convenient planning.
 - **Population:** Get insights into the city's population, providing context to its size
 - **Elevation:** Learn about the city's elevation above sea level.
-- **General Score 0/100:**
-                  This gives user a quick take on how cool a city is to live in.
+- **General Score 0/100:**    This gives users a quick take on how cool a city is to live in.
-                  The score is like a snapshot that considers everything, so you don't have to dive into all the details.

 ### Quality of Life Scores 0/10